mks-1001/LensLingo/README.md

 # LensLingo

 A Chrome extension that extracts text from images using Google's Generative AI Vision capabilities.
-It supports multiple languages and provides automatic translation to English for non-English text.
+It supports multiple languages and provides translation to English for non-English text.

 ## Features

 - Extract text from images using Google's Generative AI
 - Support for multiple languages with automatic language detection
-- Automatic translation to English for non-English text
+- Translation to English for non-English text
 - Extract text from images on web pages via context menu
 - Drag and drop or upload images directly
 - Copy extracted text and translations to clipboard